JesseVent/crypto/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will get you a copy of the crypto R package installed and ready to go.

 ### Prerequisites

-What things you need to install the software and how to install them
+Below are the high level dependencies for the package
 ```
 R (>= 3.4.3), foreach, rvest, xml2
 ```
 ### Installing
 For now installation is through devtools::install_github("jessevent/crypto") until the cran package is accepted.

-### Installing crypto via Github
+#### Installing crypto via Github
 ```
 library(devtools)
 install_github("jessevent/crypto")
 ```

-### Installing crypto via CRAN
+#### Installing crypto via CRAN
 - Waiting for approval to be added as CRAN package
 ```
 install.packages("crypto")
 ```

-## Usage
+## Package Usage

 ### Load Crypto Package
 ```
 library(crypto)
 ```
 ### Retrieve All Cryptocurrencies Market History
 This is the main function of this package and once ran will go and scrape all the historical tables of all the different cryptocurrencies listed on CoinMarketCap and turn it into a data frame.
 ```
 will_i_get_rich <- getCoins()
 ```
 ### Output
 I've had to go over the code with a fine tooth comb to get it compatible with CRAN so there have been significant enhancements to how some of the field conversions have been undertaken and the data being cleaned.
 This should eliminate a few issues around number formatting or unexpected handling of scientific notations.
 ```
 Observations: 656,772
 Variables: 10